fruzsinaagocs/oscode/paper.md

 oscillations in the solution is high enough, standard numerical methods struggle to solve such equations quickly.
 Traditional methods have to trace every oscillation in the solution, taking many steps in $x$ at an enormous computational cost.
-The algorithm underlying (py)oscode, published in [@oscode], can detect when the solution is oscillatory and switch to a method based on an analytic approximation (Wentzel--Kramers--Brillouin, WKB) suited for oscillatory functions, otherwise using a Runge--Kutta (RK) method.
-Using the WKB approximation allows the algorithm to skip over several wavelength of oscillation in a single step, reducing the number of steps taken drastically.
-It adaptively updates its step-size to keep the local numerical error within a user-specified tolerance. (py)oscode is capable of producing a solution estimate at an arbitrary value of $x$, not just at its internal steps, therefore it can be used to generate a "continuous" solution.
+The algorithm underlying `(py)oscode`, published in [@oscode], can detect when the solution is oscillatory and switch to a method based on an analytic approximation (Wentzel--Kramers--Brillouin, WKB) suited for oscillatory functions, otherwise using a Runge--Kutta (RK) method.
+Using the WKB approximation allows the algorithm to skip over several wavelengths of oscillation in a single step, reducing the number of steps taken drastically.
+It adaptively updates its step-size to keep the local numerical error within a user-specified tolerance. `(py)oscode` is capable of producing a solution estimate at an arbitrary value of $x$, not just at its internal steps, therefore it can be used to generate a "continuous" solution.

+# Related research and software

-(py)oscode has been used to speed up the numerical evolution of quantum fluctuations in the early universe, enabling the exploration of models beyond the standard model of cosmology [@curved-pps].
+`(py)oscode`'s development was motivated by the need for a significantly more efficient solver for the evolution of early-universe quantum fluctuations.
+These perturbations are thought to have been stretched to macroscopic scales by a phase of accelerated expansion, cosmic inflation, to later become the large-scale structure we see today.
+To understand the origins of structure, it is therfore essential to model the perturbations and understand the physics involved in inflation. `(py)oscode` has been used to speed up the numerical evolution of quantum fluctuations in the early universe, enabling the exploration of models beyond the standard model of cosmology [@curved-pps].
 It served as inspiration for other numerical methods aiming to extend the range of oscillatory ODEs to solve [@beyond-rkwkb].

-The efficient solution of oscillatory ODEs is a long-standing numerical analysis problem with many existing methods to handle certain sub-classes of equations, such as [@petzold] and [@bremer].
+The efficient solution of oscillatory ODEs is a long-standing numerical analysis problem with many existing methods to handle certain sub-classes of equations.
+Examples include successful methods by Petzold et al. [@petzold], reviewed in [@petzold-review] with many references therein, Iserles et al. [@condon-deano-iserles] [@deano-integrals] [@hu-et-al-circuits], and Bremer [@bremer].

 # Acknowledgements

+We thank Lukas Hergt for invaluable discussions during the early development of `(py)oscode` and his ongoing support.
+FA was supported by the Science and Technology Facilities Council (STFC).
+WH thanks Gonville & Caius College for their continuing support via a college research fellowship.

 # References